We-will-find-a-way-We-always-have/ALS-research/README.md

 The reason for detailing the motivation of the project is not to forget why I started this at the beginning, even if the project goes on over a long period of time.

 I sincerely hope that this project can be a light of hope for those suffering from Lou Gehrig's disease(ALS).

-## Methodology

-For the scalability of the project, I will basically write it in English,
-but I will try to translate English materials into Korean as much as possible for Lou Gehrig patients who are native to Korean to read.